First Aid Courses

 Course on cardio pulmonary resuscitation (CPR) to provide the skills needed to recognize and respond to cardiovascular emergencies and choking for adults, children and babies depending on the level of CPR chosen.
 Course meets legislation requirements for provincial/territorial worker safety and insurance boards, and include the latest CPR guidelines and training in the use of automated external defibrillator (AED).

-Basic one-day course offering lifesaving first aid and cardiopulmonary resuscitation (CPR) skills for the workplace or home.
+Basic - (CSA) Standard Z1210-17 is a one-day course offering first aid and cardiopulmonary resuscitation (CPR) skills for the workplace or home.
 Course meets legislation requirements for provincial/territorial worker safety and insurance boards and includes the latest first aid and CPR guidelines.

 3 year certification.